mkdoom/my-hyprland-dots/README.md

 # HOW TO INSTALL

-Maybe you're asking youself... "how do i install it? im too lazy to manual-do this..." dont worry but! i gotchu
+Maybe you're asking youself... "how do i install it? im too lazy to manual-do this..." dont worry bud! i gotchu!
 1. Clone this repository.
 ```bash
 git clone https://github.com/mkdoom/my-hyprland-dots